As a garden coach I get more questions about watering than anything else.

 Tips to Get the Most out of Every Drop

-Putting down a thick layer of organic material has a few benefits.
-First, it helps keep the soil cooler, which in turn slows the rate of water evaporation.
+Putting down a thick layer of organic material helps keep the soil cooler, which in turn slows the rate of water evaporation.
 This means having to water less often.
 Woo hoo!

-Both soaker hoses and drip irrigation deliver water directly to the plant’s root system where it is needed most.
+Drip irrigation delivers water directly to the plant’s root system where it is needed most.
 Which means they are much more efficient than sprinklers.
-Soaker hoses and drip irrigation can help save as much as 30%-50% of water compared to overhead watering.
+Drip irrigation can help save as much as 30%-50% of water compared to overhead watering.

 Rainwater is great for plants.
 Not only is it untreated, unlike water from your garden hose, but it also is a great way to conserve water and save you some money on your water bill.
 Rain barrels are ridiculously easy to install on your downspouts.
 They are also great to use on your potted flowers or herbs as well as your indoor plants.

-Boo!
 Weeds are competition.
 Keep your garden relatively clear of weeds so every precious drop of water goes to the roots of your fruits and veggies.
-There are a few ways to help cut back on weeds.
-Putting down compost or other organic material can help keep weeds at bay.